Environmental Initiatives Measures for Addressing Climate Change

 Analysis Results

 Under the 4℃ scenario, no strict regulations or tax reform aimed at shifting to a decarbonized society are enacted, causing GHG emissions to continue rising.
 Physical risks due to changes in weather patterns such as intensifying weather disasters and chronic temperature increases are unavoidable.
 As a result, rent for owned properties are expected to decrease, while repair costs and electricity charges increase.
 SHA is aware of the risk that flooding damage to its properties due to typhoons and heavy torrential rain, etc., could affect earnings.
-SHR owns 121 properties in Japan (as of March 2023), of which 55 properties are recognized as being at risk of flooding damage due to river flooding, etc., based on hazard maps and other survey data.
+SHR owns 124 properties in Japan (as of March 2024), of which 58 properties are recognized as being at risk of flooding damage due to river flooding, etc., based on hazard maps and other survey data.
 Properties that are expected to suffer large amounts of damage are covered by insurance for more than the estimated amount.
 In such cases, there is also a risk that continuation of business operations will become impossible due to flooding damage, and rent income will decline.
-We are therefore seeking to reduce risks by taking out insurance to compensate for lost profits (indirect damage), the financial impact of which is calculated to be around 600 million yen.
+We are therefore seeking to reduce risks by taking out insurance to compensate for lost profits (indirect damage), the financial impact of which is calculated to be around 400 million yen.
 While these damages are calculated based on the assumption that similar damage occurs simultaneously in all areas where owned properties are located, we believe that the risk of such damage occurring simultaneously is low due to the dispersed location of properties owned by SHR.

 In anticipation of the intensification of weather disasters indicated by the 4°C scenario, SHR invests mainly in properties that are resistant to risks such as flooding in terms of location and specifications, and with high environmental performance.
-Additionally, in order to respond to transition risks and maintain a competitive advantage in anticipation of the transition to a low-carbon society indicated by the 1.5°C scenario, we will work actively to address individual risks, by working to further reduce GHG emissions in our portfolio, acquire green certification, and actively investing in ZEH properties developed by Sekisui House.
+Additionally, in order to respond to transition risks and maintain a competitive advantage in anticipation of the transition to a low-carbon society indicated by the 1.5°C scenario, we will work to address individual risks, by working to further reduce GHG emissions in our portfolio, acquire green certification, and actively investing in ZEH properties developed by Sekisui House.
 In this way, SHR is engaged in active efforts to respond to individual risks.
 As a result of these efforts, we believe that the impact of these risks on our business will be limited, and that these initiatives will lead to business opportunities for value creation.

-As part of our further responses, since fiscal year 2022, we have also been conducting transition risk assessment analysis using CRREM (Carbon Risk Real Estate Monitor).
+As part of our further responses, since 2022, we have also been conducting transition risk assessment analysis using CRREM (Carbon Risk Real Estate Monitor).
 Going forward, SHR will continue to strategically address climate change, and work to reduce climate change risks and maximize opportunities.

 Analysis According to CRREM